TritonDataCenter/node-getopt/README.md

 --------

-node-getopt is a Node.js module providing an interface to the POSIX-defined getopt() function, a general-purpose command line parser that follows Utility Syntax Guidelines 3, 4, 5, 6, 7, 9, and 10 in the Base Definitions volume of IEEE Std 1003.1-2001.
+node-getopt is a Node.js module providing an interface to the POSIX-defined getopt() function, a general-purpose command line parser that follows the POSIX guidelines for command-line utilities.
 Using these guidelines encourages common conventions among applications, including use of:

-  o short option names (e.g., "-r") o options with arguments (e.g., "-f filename or -ffilename") o chaining short option names when options have no arguments (e.g., "-ra")
+    o short option names (e.g., "-r")
+    o options with arguments (e.g., "-f filename or -ffilename") o chaining short option names when options have no arguments (e.g., "-ra")

 This implementation mirrors the Solaris getopt() implementation and supports long option names (e.g., "--recurse"), potentially with values specified using